Economic entomology: Harmful insects

 Insects considered pests of some sort occur among all major living orders with the exception of Ephemeroptera (mayflies), Odonata (dragonflies), Plecoptera (stoneflies), Embioptera (webspinners), Trichoptera (caddisflies), Neuroptera (in the broad sense), and Mecoptera, as well as the lesser known groups Zoraptera, Grylloblattodea, and Mantophasmatodea.
 Conversely, of course, essentially all insect orders primarily have members which are beneficial, in some respects, with the exception of Phthiraptera (lice), Siphonaptera (fleas), and Strepsiptera, the three orders whose members are exclusively parasitic.

 Insects are considered pests for a variety of reasons, including direct damage by feeding on crop plants in the field or by infesting stored products, indirect damage by spreading viral diseases of crop plants (especially by sucking insects such as leafhoppers), spreading disease among humans and livestock, and annoyance to humans.
 Examples of insects regarded as pests include the phylloxera, migratory locusts, the Colorado potato beetle, the boll weevil, Japanese beetle, aphids, mosquitoes, cockroaches, the Western corn rootworm, and some fly species.

 In the past entomologists working on pest insects attempted to eradicate species.
 This rarely worked except in islands or controlled environments and raised ethical issues.
 Over time the language changed to terms like control and management.
 The indiscriminate use of toxic and persistent chemicals and the resurgence of pests in the history of cotton growing in the US has been particularly well studied.

+Medical and veterinary entomology

+Medical and veterinary entomology have a strong link to economic entomology.
+Insects pose both benefits as well as disadvantages to medical and veterinary applications, to humans and to livestock.
+Insect pests or beneficial ones alike have direct and indirect effects on the economy.
+Millions of dollars have gone towards developing novel preventative measures and efforts to environmentally prevent, suppress, and eradicate insect pests in Canada as of 2020.
+An example of a common insect across the world involved in medical and veterinary entomology is mosquitos.
+Mosquitos (family Culicidae) are well known disease vectors that can transmit and transport diseases and viruses in humans.
+Different subfamilies of mosquitos can correspond to different types of illnesses.
+The most prevalent and commonly known disease transmitted by mosquitos is likely malaria.